Super Bowl XLVIII

 The game was the first time since Super Bowl XXV 23 years prior that the #1 scoring offense (Broncos) went up against the #1 scoring defense (Seahawks).
 It was the fifth Super Bowl where the winning team outscored the losing team in every quarter.
 In addition, it was the first time the winning team scored over 40 points while holding the opponent team to under 10 in the Super Bowl.
 Seattle also tied the 1992 Dallas Cowboys for the third-largest blowout in Super Bowl history.
 In retrospect, Super Bowl XLVIII is considered among the worst Super Bowls due to the game's one-sidedness from start to finish.
 However, the Seahawks' 2013 defense is often regarded as one of the greatest defenses in NFL history following the game.

 In the United States, the game was televised by Fox; with an average audience of 111.5 million viewers that peaked at 115.3 million during the halftime show featuring Bruno Mars.
 The game was briefly the most-watched U.S. television broadcast of all time, until it was surpassed by Super Bowl XLIX the following year.
 The game's inaugural Spanish-language telecast on Fox Deportes was also the highest-rated Spanish-language cable telecast outside of soccer.

-The Seahawks would make their third Super Bowl appearance the following year, and ultimately lost to the Patriots 28-24.
-This game is their latest Super Bowl appearance as of the 2024 season.
+The Seahawks would make their third Super Bowl appearance the following year and ultimately lost to the Patriots 28–24.
+The Seahawks did not make another Super Bowl appearance until eleven years later in 2026, where they earned a Super Bowl XLIX rematch with the Patriots, winning 29–13 in Super Bowl LX.
+That victory marks the Seahawks' second Super Bowl win after their inaugural win from this game.